laravel/docs/configuration.md

     php artisan down

-You may also provide the `message` and `retry` options to the `down` command.
-The `message` value can be for purposes such as by being displayed in a custom error view and the `retry` value sets the `Retry-After` HTTP header:
+You may also provide `message` and `retry` options to the `down` command.
+The `message` value may be used to display or log a custom message, while the `retry` value will be set as the `Retry-After` HTTP header's value:

-    php artisan down --message='Down for maintenance - be back soon!' --retry=60
+    php artisan down --message='Upgrading Database' --retry=60

 To disable maintenance mode, use the `up` command: